– How does your business work?

 – Implementation of ELMA significantly unloaded the payroll budget: the company’s personnel reduced from 230 to 150 people.
 The system helped us establish communication between the sales department and the production, and provided the possibility to quickly exchange feedback necessary for completing tasks.
 Time resources were released.
 Processes became clearer, which broke new ground for the company management.

-Having implemented ELMA, we managed to enhance processes of records management, employee incentives, quality control, and KPI management.
+Having implemented ELMA, we managed to enhance the processes of records management, employee incentives, quality control, and KPI management.

 – How do you evolve the system within the company?